Loading...

 FAQs

-Every year in February the FT Global ranking is updated based on data collected from the business schools and alumni.
+Every year in February the FT Global ranking is updated based on data collected from the global business schools and alumni.

-For the complete ranking list, visit the Financial Times' official website.
+For the complete ranking list visit the Financial Times' official website.

-IIM Bangalore FT MBA Ranking 2025 is 57.
+IIM Bangalore ranks 57 globally in the Financial Times MBA Ranking 2025 is 57.